 4 Inspiring Small Homestead Moneymaking Ideas

-If you live on a small acreage, these small homestead moneymaking ideas could help you build and celebrate everything you love about the rural lifestyle.
+If you live on a small acreage, these small homestead moneymaking ideas could help you build everything you love about the rural lifestyle.

 Beautiful and edible flowers, farm-fresh eggs, goats for the other red meat and/or organic vegetable and fruit gardening could showcase your modern homestead style.